broadinstitute/cromwell/docs/Logging.md

+_For the Doc-A-Thon_
+**Questions to answer and things to consider:**

+1. Who is visiting the Logging page?

+2. What do they need to know first?

+3. Is all the important information there?
+If not, add it!

+4. Are there things that don't need to be there?
+Remove them.

+5. Are the code and instructions accurate?
+Try it!

+---
+ **DELETE ABOVE ONCE COMPLETE**

+---

 Cromwell accepts two Java Properties or Environment Variables for controlling logging:

 * `LOG_MODE` - Accepts either `pretty` or `standard` (default `pretty`).
 In `standard` mode, logs will be written without ANSI escape code coloring, with a layout more appropriate for server logs, versus `pretty` that is easier to read for a single workflow run.